pocc/bga_discord/src/docs/bga_help_msg.md

 BGA is a bot to help you set up board game arena games in discord.
 These commands will work in any channel @BGA is on and also as direct messages to @BGA.

+You can run any command interactively by specifying only the command, like `!setup`, `!play`, or `!status`.

 # __**Available commands**__

 ## **list**